Malaysian Anti-Corruption Commission: Anti-Corruption Tactical Squad

-The Anti-Corruption Tactical Squad (ACTS) is the elite tactical unit of the MACC, trained to handle high-risk scenarios and provide enhanced security for MACC officers during sensitive operations.
+The Anti-Corruption Tactical Squad (ACTS), established in 2024, is the elite tactical unit of the MACC, trained to handle high-risk scenarios and provide enhanced security for MACC officers during sensitive operations.

-Due to its involvement in high-profile cases, the safety of MACC officers has become a priority, leading to the establishment of an elite tactical unit.

-Specialising in close-quarters combat (CQC) and tactical operations, ACTS operatives receive intensive training from the 69 Commando at its training centre in Ulu Kinta, ensuring their preparedness for any situation.
+Specialising in close-quarters combat and tactical operations, ACTS operatives receive intensive training from the 69 Commando at its training centre in Ulu Kinta, ensuring their preparedness for any situation.

-Established on 28 February 2024, ACTS is one of Malaysia's newest elite special operations capable units.

-The inaugural batch of ACTS operatives completed their rigorous selection and training program and were formally inducted during a ceremony led by Tan Sri Azam Baki, Chief Commissioner of the MACC.

-During the ceremony, operatives were awarded their blue sapphire berets, combat knives, and ACTS badges to signify their readiness and dedication to their mission.

 Notable investigations and controversies

 High-profile investigations

-On 31 July 2010, the MACC Chief, Abu Kassim Mohamed, pledged to resign if any graft reports were not investigated by his agency, including high-profile cases involving government ministers.
-In a challenge Raja Petra Kamarudin, a popular online blogger and political activist began publishing what he claims are MACC copies of investigation reports against the former Anti-Corruption Agency (ACA) chief Zulkifly Mat Noor, National Civics Bureau (BTN) director-general Shagul Hamid Abdullah and former Menteri Besar of Selangor Khir Toyo.
-Also included is a preliminary investigation report based on a report where Kulim assemblyman Lim Soo Nee claimed that he was offered a bribe to defect to Barisan Nasional (BN) coalition.
+On 31 July 2010, the MACC chief, Abu Kassim Mohamed, pledged to resign if any graft reports were not investigated by his agency, including high-profile cases involving government ministers.
+In a challenge, Raja Petra Kamarudin, a popular online blogger and political activist, began publishing what he claimed were MACC copies of investigation reports against the former Anti-Corruption Agency chief Zulkifly Mat Noor, National Civics Bureau director-general Shagul Hamid Abdullah, and former Menteri Besar of Selangor Khir Toyo.
+Also included was a preliminary investigation based on a report where Kulim assemblyman Lim Soo Nee claimed that he was offered a bribe to defect to the Barisan Nasional political coalition.

 Deaths in custody

-On 16 July 2009, Teoh Beng Hock was found dead on the 5th floor of Plaza Masalam after falling from the 14th floor after giving his statement to MACC officers in the Selangor MACC office in Shah Alam.
-Beng Hock was the political aide to state assemblyman and executive councillor Ean Yong Hian Wah.
-Beng Hock was being questioned on an alleged corruption investigation involving Ean Yong.
-An inquest was held and the coroner returned an open verdict.
+On 16 July 2009, Teoh Beng Hock was found dead on the fifth floor of Plaza Masalam after falling from the 14th floor, subsequent to giving a statement to MACC officers in the Selangor office in Shah Alam.
+Beng Hock was the political aide to state assemblyman and executive councillor Ean Yong Hian Wah, and he was being questioned as part of an alleged corruption investigation involving Hian Wah.
+An inquest was held, and the coroner returned an open verdict.
 Following this, a Royal Commission of Inquiry was set up to ascertain the cause of death.
-The Royal Commission released their findings on 21 July 2011 deciding that Teoh Beng Hock had committed suicide.
-Teoh's family however refused to accept the findings and insists that he was actually murdered.
+It released its findings on 21 July 2011, deciding that Beng Hock had committed suicide.
+His family refused to accept the findings, however, and insisted that he had been murdered.

-On 6 April 2011, Ahmad Sarbani Mohamed was found dead on the badminton court after falling from the 3rd floor of the Federal Territory MACC office in Kuala Lumpur.
-Ahmad Sarbani was a customs officer based in Port Klang.
-He was alleged to be involved in a corruption investigation involving 62 customs officers.
+On 6 April 2011, Ahmad Sarbani Mohamed, a customs officer, was found dead after falling from the third floor of the Federal Territory MACC office in Kuala Lumpur.
+He was alleged to have been part of a corruption investigation involving 62 customs officers.